lindenb/jvarkit/docs/BamStats04.md

   * -B, --bed
       Bed File.
 Required
     -cov, --cov
-      min coverage to say the position is not covered
+      add this min coverage value to ask wether the position is not covered.
+      Use with care: any depth below this treshold will be trimmed to zero.
-      Default: 0
+      Default: []
     -f, --filter
       A filter expression.
 Reads matching the expression will be filtered-out.
       Empty String means 'filter out nothing/Accept all'.
 See https://github.com/lindenb/jvarkit/blob/master/src/main/resources/javacc/com/github/lindenb/jvarkit/util/bio/samfilter/SamFilterParser.jj